NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/setupInstructions.rst.txt

    pip3 install --user notebook

 .. note::

    #.
 To start a terminal window you can use the spotlight app (magnifying glass at the top right corner of the desktop).
 Start the spotlight app and type in terminal.
 The terminal application should appear as the top hit.
 Click on it to start it.

    #.
+The --user option was required in my install dues to permisssions I gave myself as a user.
+If you use the user option, you will be required to edit your PATH env later.

+   #.
 If you forget to invoke the **UpdateShellProfile.command.sh" script at the end of the install --user, you can always edit the correct shell file later to update the **PATH** variable to point to the python application.